timonwong/elasticsearch-py/docs/index.rst

 If you want to use this client with IAM based authentication on AWS you can use the `requests-aws4auth`_ package::

-    from elasticsearch import Elasticsearch, RequestsHttpConnection
+    from elasticsearch1 import Elasticsearch, RequestsHttpConnection
     from requests_aws4auth import AWS4Auth

     host = 'YOURHOST.us-east-1.es.amazonaws.com'